Last modified: 2022-07-24 by rob raeside

 For example, please note that the official specification for the

-For example, please note that the official specification for the Stars and Stripes require: Cable No. 70180.
+For example, please note that the official specification for the Stars and Stripes and some sub-national flags (as in the examples illustrated above) require: Cable No. 70180.
 Old Glory Red, Cable No. 70001, White and Cable No. 70075, Old Glory Blue (fotw)

-Flag of the Minister of Defence, Uruguay (fotw); Naval Jack of Ecuador (fotw); Flag of Melide, Switzerland (fotw); Flag of a Commander of Naval Forces, Algeria (fotw)
+Flag of the Minister of Defence, Uruguay (fotw); Naval Jack of Ecuador (fotw); Flag of Melide, Switzerland (fotw)

-Flag of Uri, Switzerland (fotw); Arms and Flag of Garešnica, Croatia (fotw); Arms and Flag of Gjesdal, Norway (fotw)
+Flag and Arms of Garešnica, Croatia (fotw); Flag of Gjesdal, Norway (fotw)

 Please note however, that the form these marks take may vary from country to country – for example – the cadency label is used on several British royal banners in deference to (although not in strict accordance with) English heraldic practice, whilst traditional Scottish heraldry is more likely to employ a bordure and other European traditions may change the colour of a charge.
 It is suggested therefore, that a suitable glossary or heraldic dictionary be consulted for further details (see also ‘armorial bearings’, ‘bordure’, ‘coat of arms’, ‘label 2)’ and ‘shield’).

 The cadency marks of the 1st to the 6th son in English heraldry (Parker)